Degenerative Disk Disease

 This condition can affect the neck or back.
 It is one of the most common causes of low back pain.
 The pain often remains localized to the lower back or neck.
 Muscle spasm is often present and adds to the pain.

 X-rays, CT scan, or an MRI scan may help to diagnose this condition.
 For acute pain, treatment includes anti-inflammatory medicines, muscle relaxants, rest, ice, or heat.
 Strong prescription pain medicines, called opioids, may be needed for short-term treatment if pain suddenly gets worse.
 Opioid medicines can be addictive.
 So they are not advised for long-term pain management.
-Other types of medicines are preferred.
+Non-addictive types of medicines are preferred.
 Surgery is generally not used to treat this condition unless there is a complication.

 For neck pain: Use a comfortable pillow that supports the head and keeps the spine in a neutral position.
 Your head should not be tilted forward or backward.